origo-map/origo-documentation/content/settings.md

 Name | Type | Description
 ---|---|---
 `groups` | array | Define groups to organise layers.
 The group names are used in the legend control.
 Each group is defined as an object.
+A group can contain subgroups, defined as groups within a group.

 Name | Type | Description
 ---|---|---
 `name` | string | Name of the group that identifies the group.
 Each name must be unique.
 `title` | string | A title for the group.
 The title is visible for the user in the legend control.
 `expanded` | boolean | Whether the group should be expanded not.
 Used by the legend control.
 Default is false.
+`groups` | array | Array of group objects defining subgroups.
+Optional.

 ### featureinfoOptions